marianmeres/fetch-store/README.md

 // do the async work, but do not update meta store.fetchSilent: (...args) => Promise<void>;

-// fetch only once (if within threshold since last) store.fetchOnce: (args: any[], thresholdMs: number) => Promise<void>;
+// do the async work only once (if within threshold since last) store.fetchOnce: (args: any[], thresholdMs: number) => Promise<void>;

 // to reset internal meta store